homayounsr/House-price-prediction-using-linear-regression/README.md

 - Convert categorical features to numerical representation for machine learning purposes.

 ## Step 3: Extracting Insights for Feature Importance
-- Perform analysis or use relevant techniques (e.g., statistical tests, feature importance methods) to identify important features in the dataset.
+- Perform analysis techniques to identify important features in the dataset.

 # Goals